mortenrosenloev/CPF_Final_Project/README.md

    └── CPF_Final_Project.ipynb # Main Jupyter Notebook with project code and commentary

 ## Usage
 The project is primarily run from the Jupyter Notebook 'CPF_Final_Project.ipynb', which contains all code, explanations, and results.
 The notebook is designed to be executable on Google Colab without modifications.

+### Running in Google Colab
+⚠️ Important note for Colab users:
+Due to compatibility issues with the pandas_ta library, the required numpy version is downgraded in the first code block.
+This triggers a forced Colab kernel restart, which is intentional and necessary.
+After the restart, simply re-run all cells from the top to continue execution without issues.

-To run locally:
+### To run locally:
 1. Clone this repo
 2. Install dependencies (pip install -r requirements.txt)
 3. Open 'CPF_Final_Project.ipynb' in Jupyter or VSCode